 “Oh.”
 I glanced at the shelf.
 “I was going to grab a magazine.”

-Now that he was here to witness, there was a lot riding on my choice.
+Now that he was here, there was a lot riding on my choice.
 Maybe he would remember what magazine I bought, the way I would always remember that he’d been looking at eye drops.
 Maybe he would only remember the magazine and not remember me at all, as in “oh yeah, that girl in New York who bought the —- magazine.”

 “Tough decision, huh?” the actor said, passing back by again as he pocketed his purchase.